 Time was taken out to recall the six deceased winners — Hoyt, Seiberling, Moore, Skinner, Staton, and Murry.

-The RSVP Christmas Recognition Party officially began shortly after 2 p.m., at the Multipurpose Center, 607 W. Business 36, Chillicothe, with refreshments of punch, coffee, and cookies available to guests.
+Page 2 of 2 - The RSVP Christmas Recognition Party officially began shortly after 2 p.m., at the Multipurpose Center, 607 W. Business 36, Chillicothe, with refreshments of punch, coffee, and cookies available to guests.
 Jamie Pauls provided introductory Christmas music on the piano.

 Eva Danner Horton served as Master of Ceremonies for the event, and led the group in greetings and opening prayer.
 She chose an example from Ripley's Believe It or Not regarding a bar of steel and its many uses and worths when made into different items to describe the community's RSVP volunteers.

 "What is important is how the raw talent is used," she said.

 The Chillicothe High School Choraliers, led by vocal instructor Penny Denton, provided a compilation of holiday numbers, including "Deck the Halls," "God Rest Ye Merry Gentlemen," and "I'm Getting Nothing for Christmas," among others.

 Danner Horton followed the Choraliers with a pair of inspirational readings — History of an Apron for the women in the crowd, and Dirt Roads for the men.